The Retreat is over, but feel free to read all about it and sign the waiting list for next year’s event.

 - Please feel free to contact Helen before the retreat with any questions you may have about our plans, supplies, techniques we’ll be covering or any special requests.

-Please note: there will a materials fee in the amount of approx. $50 for one session/$100 for both (TBD) due at the beginning of the retreat
+Please note: there will a materials fee in the amount of approx. $50 for 3 days/$100 for 5 days (TBD) due at the retreat.

 INCLUDED IN YOUR TUITION:

-• Our group will be limited to 12, allowing time for individual discussions with Helen
+• Our group will be limited to twelve and Helen has an assistant, which will allow time for individual discussions with Helen

 • Informative supply lists and instructional handouts